Bug Bounty Program

 About the Bug Bounty Program

 These libraries are valuable even to those who do not use them directly.
-They can use the libraries as reference implementations or testing oracles for auditing another implementation of the same things.
+The libraries can be used as reference implementations or testing oracles for auditing other implementation of the same functionality.

 Rules

-• A bug is valid input to a function that produces the wrong output.
-What are allowed inputs and correct outputs are are described for each function in the bug bounty program.
+• A bug is valid input to a function which then produces the wrong output.
+What are allowed inputs and correct outputs are described for each function in the bug bounty program.

 • A bug report must merely contain the function being testet, the input to the function and the expected output.
-Send it to martinfjohansen at progsbase.com.
+Send it to [email protected], and we will give you a reply swiftly.

 • The bug must be reproducible when the code is run using the Timeless Instruction Set.
 In general, if the bug is present when running in Java, it will probably be present there as well.

-• There is a publicaly available list of functions in the bug bounty program with an associated reward for finding one bug.
+• There is a publicly available list of functions in the bug bounty program with associated rewards for finding one bug.
 Only one bug will be considered at a time.
 Whether a bug is being considered will be shown in the list.
 If there is no bug being considered at this point in time, go search for one to earn the bounty!

 • When a bug is reported, the bug bounty for that function will be marked as under consideration.
 If the bug is confirmed, the reward will be payed, the bug fixed and the library will go back to candidate status until we think it is of high enough quality to reenter the bug bounty program.